Zion-Holdings/zion.app/backend/README.md

 - Django
 - Django REST Framework (for APIs like Governance)
 - PostgreSQL (production database, SQLite for local dev as per settings)
-- Redis (for caching)
+- Redis (for caching and used by Django Channels for websocket features)
-- Celery (Assumed for background tasks, though not explicitly verified - **TODO: Verify if Celery or another task queue is used and update**)
+- Celery (used for background jobs such as email delivery and long running tasks)
 - Gunicorn (for WSGI serving)

 ## Modules / Key Apps